Schnall was a Coastal Carolina assistant coach for 12 years (2001-12) and is a member of the University's Sasser

-Kevin Schnall -- a Coastal Carolina assistant coach for 12 years (2001-12) and a member of the University's Sasser Athletics Hall of Fame -- returned to the Chanticleer baseball staff as associate head coach in July of 2015 and is in his second year of his second stint with the Chants and 14th on staff overall.
+Kevin Schnall -- a Coastal Carolina assistant coach for 13 years (2001-12) and a member of the University's Sasser Athletics Hall of Fame -- returned to the Chanticleer baseball staff as associate head coach in July of 2015 and is in his second year of his second stint with the Chants and 14th on staff overall.

-"Kevin Schnall was a huge part of our program's success, both as a player and a coach," head coach Gary Gilmore said.
+"Kevin Schnall is a huge part of our program's success, both as a player and a coach," head coach Gary Gilmore said.
 "He epitomized the type of player we strive to mold here.
 As a coach, his track record for hitting instruction and teaching the catcher position is unmatched.
 Also, his passion for the game and for Coastal Carolina University is abundantly clear to everyone he meets which makes him one of the top recruiters in the nation.